 Jennifer Bizub – Chief Human Resources Officer

-Liz most recently served for four years as the Mayor of the Village of Larchmont, N.Y., located in New York State’s Hudson Valley (Westchester County).
-As mayor, Liz garnered more than $4 million in state, federal, and local grants to support local projects and restored the Village surplus to $2.3 million, resulting in the Village's first-ever AAA credit rating from Moody's Investor Services.
-She is an award-winning environmentalist and has received past endorsements from the New York League of Conservation Voters for her work.
-Liz also served as a Larchmont Village Trustee from 2002-2006.
+Prior to Autism Speaks, Liz from 2006-2012 served as Mayor of the Village of Larchmont, N.Y., located in New York State’s Hudson Valley.
+As mayor, Liz garnered more than $4 million in state, federal, and local grants to support community projects and restored the Village surplus to $2.3 million.
+This resulted in the first AAA credit rating from Moody's Investor Services in the Village's history.
+During her time in office, Liz served as a member of Mayors Against Illegal Guns.
+She is also an award-winning environmentalist and has received acclaim from the New York League of Conservation Voters for her work.

-Liz holds a B.A. degree in Government and Political Theory from Georgetown University in Washington, D.C.
-(1982).
-She is married to Joel Feld, a television executive, and has three children, Alex, K. C., and Matthew.
+Liz holds a B.A in Government and Political Theory from Georgetown University.
+She is married to Joel Feld, a television executive, and the proud mom of three children, Alex, K. C., and Matthew.

 Lisa joined Autism Speaks as the staff liaison for the Family Services Committee in June of 2006.
 In May of 2007 she was appointed director of family services.